-- 11.1 Tuition and/or textbook costs required to complete job-related educational courses which are taken by an employee and which pertain directly to his or her City employment, may be reimbursed to the employee if reimbursement is recommended by the employee's department director and approved by the Administrative Services Director.
-The employee on whose behalf the recommendation is made must also maintain a passing grade which is verified by the Personnel Division's receipt of an official copy of the employee's grades prior to any reimbursement. - 11.2 The City will reimburse up to \$500 per semester and \$1,000 maximum per fiscal year for qualifying educational expenses.
+11.1 Tuition and/or textbook costs required to complete job-related educational courses which are taken by an employee and which pertain directly to his or her City employment, may be reimbursed to the employee if reimbursement is recommended by the employee's department director and approved by the Administrative Services Director.
+The employee participating must achieve a passing grade of a "C" or better, Credit/No Credit or a Certificate of Completion and should see that the Human Resources Manager receives a copy, where appropriate, of the employee's grade(s) before any reimbursement.